Janluak/datesy/docs/source/intro.rst

 Datesy, making DATa handling EaSY, is mostly helpful if you are looking for:

-1. loading/dumping data to a standard file format like `json`, `csv`, `xml`, `xls(x)`
-2. inspecting complex data like searching for a path in a dictionary
+1. inspecting complex data like searching for a path in a dictionary
-3. mapping strings and their properties
+2. mapping strings and their properties

 Motivation